-Whether you are stuck with the misfortune of sending your ATV through the ice on a frozen lake, or if you’ve sunk it into a bottomless mudhole, there are some crucial steps you need to take to save your bike from the junkyard.
+Whether you are stuck with the misfortune of sending your ATV through the ice on a frozen lake or if you’ve sunk it into a bottomless mudhole, there are some crucial steps you need to take to save your bike from the junkyard.

 I know exactly how you feel right now, but fear not!
 The bike is not necessarily trashed; you can most likely salvage it without breaking the bank.

 If you are somewhat mechanically inclined, you should have no problems performing this recovery on your own.

-If there is no engine damage, your bike has a good chance of getting back in shape without any permanent damage.
+If there is no engine damage, your ATV has a good chance of getting back in shape without any permanent damage.
 All you have to do is to follow the steps in this guide.

 If you ride fast through deep water, it may splash up into the air intake, sucking water into the engine.
 Riders who intentionally ride in waist-deep mud install snorkels to prevent this from happening, but you are not safe even then.